 What happened after that?
 Why did you go back to school to study Peace Studies?
 Why Notre Dame?

-After my time in Croatia I returned to Australia, but by this time I knew that I wanted to work in humanitarian field and I also knew some further training in peace studies, international relations, or conflict resolution would help.
+After my time in Croatia I returned to Australia, but by this time I knew that I wanted to work in humanitarian field.
+I also knew some further training in peace studies, international relations, or conflict resolution would help.
 I was attracted to the Notre Dame program for at least two reasons – it’s an excellent program, and they offer a full scholarship to every masters student they accept.

 How did you end up at the Headington Institute after Notre Dame?